mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/agent-machine/readme.md

 ### Step 2

 **Step 2**, described below, returns the value for the `edgeId` token and assigns it the file variable `@edgeIdToken`.
-The `edgeId` token is required to get an Access Token from the mim OE instance running on the targeted Agent Machine.
+The `edgeId` token is required to get an Access Token from the edgeEngine instance running on the targeted Agent Machine.

 To learn more about the purpose and use of an Access Token, read the details in the [mimik Developer Documentation](https://devdocs.mimik.com/key-concepts/03-index#accesstoken).